Zankoku-Okuno/epigrams/README.md

 # Others

-TODO: C.A.R.
-Hoare, John McCarthy, Donald Knuth, Grace Hopper
+TODO: John McCarthy, Donald Knuth, Grace Hopper

 That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.